 Pricing Models Based on Industry or Business

 Some pricing strategies lend themselves to certain industries better than others.
-Some industries lend themselves to particular pricing models.
 Below, we highlight pricing models that work well based on industry or business.

 Services Pricing Model

 Service industries can have difficulty pricing their services because they often base it on the individual delivering the service.
-In particular, independent contractors and freelancers must consider their experience and quality of work, as they typically don’t have many production costs.
+Independent contractors and freelancers must consider their experience and quality of work, as they typically don’t have many production costs.

 If your business makes a tangible product, you likely need to consider the costs that go into production.
+While services like drop shipping, print-on-demand, and 3D printing are helping drive costs down, the physical product world is still very unique.
+It’s important to keep in mind unit economics when it comes to pricing physical products: if you lose money selling one product, you’ll lose more money with every successive sale.
 You also need to consider your competition’s pricing and give yourself enough wiggle room to make a profit and develop new products to introduce to the market.

-Several pricing models can work in this industry, including competitive pricing, cost-plus pricing, value-based pricing, and premium pricing.
+Pricing models to consider: Competitive pricing, cost-plus pricing, value-based pricing, tiered pricing, and premium or luxury pricing.